CIB Kenya: Location

 The headquarters and main branch of the bank are located on the Mezzanine Floor at KAM House, along Mwanzi Road, in Westlands, Nairobi.
-The geographical location of the bank's headquarters are:01°15'28.0"S, 36°48'08.5"E (Latitude:-1.257778; Longitude:36.802361).

 Overview

-Mayfair CIB Bank is a retail banking institution, serving small to medium enterprises, large corporate clients and individuals.
+CIB Kenya is a retail banking institution, serving small to medium enterprises, large corporate clients and individuals.
 The bank was started in 2017, as a greenfield investment, by 31 Kenyan investors.
 As of December 2019, the bank's total assets were valued at KSh8.65 billion (US$82 million), with shareholders' equity of KSh1.040 billion (US$10 million).

 History

-Mayfair CIB Bank was granted a banking licence by the CBK on 20 June 2017 and began its operations on 1 August 2017.
+CIB Kenya was granted a banking licence by the CBK on 20 June 2017 and began its operations on 1 August 2017.

 In December 2019, Commercial International Bank, based in Egypt began the process of seeking regulatory approval in Egypt and Kenya, to acquire a controlling interest in Mayfair Bank.